slorg1/cs-docs/_posts/202007-25-KISS_and_DRY_in_django.md

 	@staticmethod
     def to_stripped_lowercase_string(input_value):
     """
 	    Given any input value, returns a string lowercased and without whitespaces at the beginning and at the end.
     """
 	   return str(input_value).lower().strip()
 ```
-But wait, this will turn any value into a string.

 Now, we do quick search through the project for anything that resembles that e.g. grep for `.lower().strip()` and replace it nicely with `StringUtils.input_value(my_value)`.

  :heartpulse: Hurray!
+Look at us!
 We centralized code and we obviously did not repeat ourself!

+But wait, this will turn any value into a string... right?

 :scream_cat:**GOTCHA included**:scream_cat:
 You will notice that in our specific case, we made a key assumption and we passed it on to the utility clas: